 Getting SEN support

-To decide whether SEN support is necessary, the early years setting, school or college make on-going assessments of children and young people (CYP).
+To decide whether SEN support is necessary, the early years setting, school or college will make on-going assessments of children and young people (CYP).
 Parents should be involved in the needs assessment.
 You might hear schools and other people talking about the ‘The Graduated Approach’.

-- Assess what support is needed
+- Assess - Observe child and consider what support is needed

-- Plan the support
+- Plan - Decide what support is required

 What SEND might my child have?